-- Add egg and sugar to a large mixing bowl or a stand mixer bowl and beat until light in color and creamy, about 2 minutes.
+- Add egg, sugar, and cream cheese to a large mixing bowl or a stand mixer bowl and beat until light in color and creamy, about 2 minutes.
 Add cooled brown butter and vanilla extract, and continue beating until light and fluffy, another 2 minutes.

 - In another mixing bowl, sift together flour, cocoa powder, baking soda, and baking powder, then stir in the salt.
 Add the flour mixture to the wet ingredients and stir until incorporated.